-• You can find more information on configuring an OAuth client within PingFederate in Configure PingFederate as the token provider for PingAccess and the Administrator's Reference Guide ☐ in the PingFederate documentation.
+• You can find more information about configuring an OAuth client within PingFederate in Configure PingFederate as the token provider for PingAccess and the Administrator's Reference Guide ☐ in the PingFederate documentation.

-- You can find information on how to configure the OAuth client within PingAccess in Connect PingAccess to PingFederate. - 3.
+- To configure the OAuth client within PingAccess, refer to Connect PingAccess to PingFederate. - 3.
 The OP follows the appropriate authentication process, evaluates domain-level policies, and issues an OIDC ID token to PingAccess. - 4.
 PingAccess validates the ID token and issues a PingAccess token and sends it to the browser in a cookie during a redirect to the original target resource.